Greece Moments Greece Moments

 Barren Hill of Vryokastro

-However, the most interesting part of Vryokastro for archaeologists is located below the Acropolis on the Islet of Vryokastraki.
-Completely unexpectedly, the excavations from 2016 onwards uncovered the intact interior of a temple with numerous votive offerings made of gold, ivory, glass and precious stones from around 700 BC.
+However, the most interesting part of Vryokastro for archaeologists lies below the Acropolis on the Islet of Vryokastraki.
+Quite unexpectedly, excavations from 2016 onwards uncovered the intact interior of a temple containing numerous votive offerings made of gold, ivory, glass and precious stones, dating from around 700 BC.

 Vryokastraki kythnos vryokastro antike stätte